remimikalsen/sparebank1_pengerobot/README.md

 - Home Assistant will show a **Create credentials** option
 - Choose a credential **Name** and paste your **Client ID** and **Client Secret**
 - Click **Create** and proceed to Step 4

+> ⚠️ **Important**: Opening the Application Credentials helper can be painfully slow.
+Just wait - and then wait a little more - and then some.

 **If you already have credentials configured:**
 - Select from existing credentials in the dropdown